 Water Use Outside the Home

 Rainwater should run away from your house, not pool around it.
 Look for standing water near the foundation after a rainstorm; these are the places that need to be elevated to divert the water away from the home.
 Consider downspout extensions as well.
 To avoid pipe fractures from occurring owing to the cold, sprinklers should be inspected once a year during the winterizing blow-out.
 The loss of pressure within the system might indicate leaks that need to be fixed.

 Appliances are Another Source of Potential Water Damage

 Consider how many appliances in the kitchen need water, such as a fridge with an ice maker and a dishwasher.
 The washing machine's drain hose should be inspected monthly for cracks and leaks in the pressurized water lines.
 The average water heater tank holds around 55 gallons for a typical family.
 Many gallons may flow onto the floor if a failure occurs, resulting in significant water damage to the building and contents.
 Monitoring systems and routine maintenance can help avoid these problems.

 At SERVPRO of North Central Mesa (480)553-7103, we use the most advanced tools and equipment to help you get back on track quickly.
 Our technicians are backed by cutting-edge technology and are available 24 hours a day, 7 days a week to help your property in Mesa.

-How a Fast Response to Water Damage Saves Seattle Homeowners Money
+How a Fast Response to Water Damage Saves Mesa Homeowners Money

 "how a quick response to water damage can save you money"